 If you were born in the UK, but have a different nationality, further questions will appear aimed at assessing your eligibility to study in the UK.
 You may need further support with these questions.
-If in doubt, see Mr Morgan, Mrs Pring or Mrs Swaffer or phone UCAS directly.
+If in doubt, see Mrs Pring or phone UCAS directly.